 The Lead Academy Instructor (Product and Consultancy) is a full-time role which leads the delivery of multiple Academy programmes each year.
 These programmes are crucial in helping us train our new Associate Consultants to become full-stack consultant software engineers for Infinity Works.

 Like the Lead Academy Instructor role, this full-time instructor role helps provide a constant that remains in place across programmes, ensuring sustainability and longevity of the Academy.
-The role, in working alongside the Academy Instructors who join for one or two programmes, balances the most up-to-date experience and fresh ideas that Academy Instructors bring, with the need to have repeatability and strategic direction taken into account as well.
+The role of working alongside the Academy Instructors who join for one or two programmes balances the most up-to-date experience and fresh ideas that Academy Instructors bring, with the need to have repeatability and strategic direction taken into account as well.

 It's worth noting that our reason for not making all of the Academy Instructor roles permanent is twofold.
 Firstly, it is so that we can continue to draw on the skills of people who are hands-on in engineering consultancy roles day-to-day, and who are right up to date in terms of their skills and knowledge of technology.
 Secondly, it is so that we can offer opportunities to consultants at Infinity Works to try something new and different, and to also build a really valuable set of skills that are so important to consultancy too.